-Following the public interest shown in 1st International Istanbul Contemporary Art Exhibitions organized by Istanbul Foundation for Culture and Arts in 1987, known today as the Istanbul Biennial, Dr. Nejat F. Eczacıbaşı and Oya Eczacıbaşı embarked on a project to endow Istanbul with a permanent museum of modern and contemporary art.
+Following the public interest shown in the 1st International Istanbul Contemporary Art Exhibitions, organized by Istanbul Foundation for Culture and Arts in 1987 and known today as the Istanbul Biennial, Dr. Nejat F. Eczacıbaşı and Oya Eczacıbaşı embarked on a project to establish a permanent museum of modern and contemporary art in Istanbul.

-After a long quest, the Feshane, a former 19th century textile manufacturing plant on the Golden Horn, was converted into a space for a museum of contemporary art.
-Although the building housed the 3rd Istanbul Biennial in 1992, the project never reached its long-term goal.
-The project, led by Oya Eczacıbaşı after the death of Dr. Nejat F. Eczacıbaşı in 1993, was revived when a customs warehouse on the Galata pier served as the main venue for the 8th Istanbul Biennial in 2003.
-When President Recep Tayyip Erdoğan, then Prime Minister, gave his approval for the museum to be located in Antrepo No. 4, the museum project was realized.
+After a long search, the Feshane, a former 19th-century textile factory on the Golden Horn, was converted into a potential museum space.
+Although the building hosted the 3rd Istanbul Biennial in 1992, the project never reached its long-term goal.
+After the passing of Dr. Nejat F. Eczacıbaşı in 1993, the initiative was carried forward by Oya Eczacıbaşı.
+It gained new momentum when a customs warehouse on the Galata Pier served as the main venue for the 8th Istanbul Biennial in 2003.
+With the approval of then Prime Minister Recep Tayyip Erdoğan for the museum to be housed in Antrepo No. 4, the project was finally realized.

-After spending 14 years in this building as Turkey’s first museum of modern and contemporary art, Istanbul Modern moved to a temporary space in Beyoğlu in 18 March 2023, where it welcomed visitors for the next three years while its new building was being constructed.
-Hosting its visitors here between 2018 and 2022, Istanbul Modern returned to Karaköy in 2023.
+For 14 years, Istanbul Modern operated in this building as Türkiye’s first museum of modern and contemporary art.
+In 2018, the museum moved to a temporary space in Beyoğlu, where it welcomed visitors for the next four years while its new building was under construction.
+Istanbul Modern’s new building opened to visitors on May 4, 2023, at its original location in Karaköy.

 History of the site